Fadi Kattan

 Fadi Kattan (born 1977 or 1978) is a Palestinian chef, hotelier, and cookbook author.
+His debut book Bethlehem: A Celebration of Palestinian Food (2024) won a Guild of Food Writers (GFW) Award.

 Early life

 Kattan was born to "one of the oldest Christian families in Bethlehem", with records dating back to at least 1738.
 His maternal grandmother Julia Dabdoub founded the local Arab Women's Union in 1947 and spoke five languages, while his grandfather Michel Dabdoub, a doctor raised in France, would take Kattan to Paris.
 On the other side, his Bombay-born father's family were well traveled around India, Japan and Sudan.
 Prior to the Nakba, the family had 120 dunams (100 acres) of orange groves in Jaffa that were confiscated "overnight" while they were traveling in India.

 Kattan attended school in Jerusalem and has siblings, including writer Karim Kattan.
 Because much of his extended family had lived, traveled, or married outside of the West Bank, Kattan was exposed to a broad range of foods throughout his childhood.
 He learned to cook from his grandmother Julia and mother Micheline.
 Kattan completed a Bachelor of Arts (BA) in business administration in Paris.
 He then pursued a Master of Arts (MA) and studied hotel management at the Institut Vatel in Paris.